Waddell Cunningham: Belfast merchant

-Irish Volunteer, slaver and Whig reformer
+Irish Volunteer and Whig reformer

 Although secretly engaged in the supply of linen uniforms to the insurgent American colonists, following the raid upon Belfast Lough by the American privateer John Paul Jones in April 1778, Cunningham was among the first to organise his own Volunteer company.
 Ostensibly formed to defend the Ireland against the Americans and their French allies, the large Presbyterian contingent in the Volunteer movement demonstrated sympathy for their kinfolk in the colonies.
 Cunningham was a delegate to Volunteer conventions in Dungannon and Dublin which echoed American discontents in calling for legislative independence and freedom from the restrictions of Britain's Navigation Acts.
 After these were conceded by London, Cunningham (following the example of the "African Company" in Limerick) proposed to commission ships in Belfast for the Middle Passage, previously a preserve of British ports.

 The prosperity of Belfast was heavily invested in trade with the West-Indian plantation economy, but for public opinion in the town the actual carriage of human chattel proved a step too far.
-The outcry was led from within the First Presbyterian Church in Rosemary Lane (to which Cunningham, a congregant of the neighbouring Second Presbyterian Church had made a generous subscription), by his fellow Chartiable Society board member, Thomas McCabe.
-In 1785, plans for a “Belfast Slaveship Company” were abandoned.
+The outcry was led from within the First Presbyterian Church in Rosemary Lane (to which Cunningham, a congregant of the neighbouring Second Presbyterian Church had made a generous subscription), by his fellow Charitable Society board member, Thomas McCabe.
+In 1785, plans for a "Belfast Slaveship Company" were abandoned.
 The victory of the abolitionists was sealed by the popular reception given to Olaudah Equiano who, promoting his memoir of slavery in West Indies, visited Belfast in 1791.

 When, in the wake of the French Revolution, calls for reform revived, Cunningham became a member of the Northern Whig Club.
 The club proposed reforming the system of "pocket boroughs" whereby most members of the Irish House of Commons were nominees of kingdom's largest landowners (already seated in the House of Lords).
-After the borough proprietor, Lord Donegall, ignored a petition to nominate Cunningham as one of Belfast's two Members of Parliament in the general election of 1783, Cunningham stood on a platform of parliamentary reform in neighboring Carrickfergus.
+After the borough proprietor, Lord Donegall, ignored a petition to nominate Cunningham as one of Belfast's two Members of Parliament in the general election of 1783, Cunningham stood on a platform of parliamentary reform in neighbouring Carrickfergus.
 He was returned by 474 votes to 289.
-A rare victory for a Presbyterian, the result was overturned by a committee of the House of Commons on the grounds that Cunninghan's Belfast supporters had exercised undue influence on his behalf.
+A rare victory for a Presbyterian, the result was overturned by a committee of the House of Commons on the grounds that Belfast Volunteers had exercised undue influence on his behalf.

 Cunningham favoured relieving the kingdom's Catholic majority of their civil disabilities under the Penal Laws.
 In May 1784, his Belfast Volunteer Company opened its rank to Catholics and under Cunningham paraded for the opening for the town's first Catholic chapel, St Mary's, for which they had made "a handsome collection".
 But on his visit to Belfast in 1791, Wolfe Tone found Cunningham was not among the northern reformers convinced by his Argument on behalf of the Catholics of Ireland—Tone's insistence that a national government for Ireland would never be secured without engaging Catholics on the basis of complete equality.